 3. Pet Sematary

-Whether it’s vivid nightmares emotions, you didn’t expect that to scare you and freak you out.
-The anger, rejection, lashing out, and the fact that your entire world feels different and out of place.
-Stephen considers Pet Sematary to be his scariest book, full of the Wendigos, Zelda, and those coming back from Church or Gadge.
+Whether it’s vivid nightmares or emotions, you didn’t expect that to scare you and freak you out.
+The anger, rejection, lashing out, and the fact that your entire world feels different.
+Stephen considers Pet Sematary his scariest book, full of the Wendigos, Zelda, and those coming back from Church or Gadge.

 The author knows how to accomplish an objective when it comes to horror.
 When someone is torn from your life, you will do anything to bring them back to life.
 That’s a natural part of the grieving process.
 If you love someone, you’ll do anything for them to keep living.
 Stephen King grabs this and gives his typical horrific elements to expand it terrifically.